209 North Twenty-Seventh Street

 Cooper Union (then also called the Cooper Institute) was then and remains today a prestigious art school.
 The fact that she went there raises many questions.
 How did they know to send her to a specific school in a northern state?
 Who in Richmond would have recommended it to them?
 What prompted her parents to conclude that she was sufficiently talented to spend the money for her to live in New York City during her studies?
 Where did she stay?
-Did life in the East Villa and the Big Apple affect her outlook?
+Did life in the East Village and the Big Apple affect her outlook?

 Intriguing questions, but in many cases, there are no answers, save one.
 Cooper Union originally offered free courses to students until a formal four-year degree program was created in 1902, and then switched to granting those students full scholarships.
 Aside from rail fare, room, and board, Florence’s education in New York was as cost-effective as a dry goods clerk could hope for.

 One thing, however, is crystal clear — the woman had talent.
 In 1990, the University of Richmond was the beneficiary of a surprise donation of seven charcoal sketches made by Florence during her studies at Cooper Union.
 Each is signed with her name and numbered, indicating that they formed part of a portfolio submitted for a grade.